ModerRAS/anime-organizer/README.md

 - **Zero Extra Space**: No additional disk space used
 - **Fast Operation**: Almost instant
 - **File Sync**: Source and target share the same content

+If hard linking fails due to cross-filesystem layouts or lack of support, you can opt in to automatic fallback via `--fallback-on-link-failure=copy` or `--fallback-on-link-failure=move`; otherwise, the failure is reported and the file is skipped.

+If hard linking fails due to cross-filesystem layouts or lack of support, the tool automatically falls back to copying to ensure the file is still organized.

 **Requirements:**
 1. Source and target must be on the same filesystem